-If your dog has never had a raw bone before, boy is he or she in for a real treat!
+If your dog has never had a raw bone before, boy are they in for a real treat!
 Recreational bones are an excellent way for dogs to exercise their jaws, massage their gums and clean their teeth while consuming amino acids and essential fatty acids that promote good health.
 When your dog chews on a raw recreational bone, especially a meaty one with soft tissue still attached, his teeth get the equivalent of a good brushing and flossing.
 This helps to break down tartar and reduces the risk of gum disease.
-Primal's raw beef recreational bones are 100% human-grade, antibiotic and steroid-free without added hormones.

 Recreational bones are NOT to be completely consumed and should always be fed under your supervision.